 Are U.S. kids who live in states with legal medical marijuana more likely to smoke pot?

 The answer appears to be no, a new study suggests.
 However, the study did find that people over 25 were smoking more marijuana after the laws took effect.
+Many tx dispensaries are being allowed to sell marijuana at a previously unseen rate, though this does not appear to have resulted in a spike in overall use of the substance.

 “There were only increases in marijuana use and in the perceived availability of marijuana use after the enactment of these laws among adults aged 26 and up,” said study lead author Dr. Silvia Martins.